 As the capital of Wyoming, Cheyenne is home to the impressive Wyoming State Capitol Building, which is historically and politically important to the state.
 Nearby are the Historic Governors' Mansion, the Cheyenne Depot and the Wyoming State Museum, which houses artifacts and collections showcasing Wyoming's history from its earliest beginnings.

 Cheyenne, with its Western ambience and excellent recreation opportunities, appeals to families and children seeking an exciting vacation.
-The city offers interesting and unique ways for kids to learn about the history and culture of Cheyenne and Wyoming, including the Botanic Gardens, Children's Village, the Cheyenne Gunslingers, horse-drawn carriage rides, historic Wild West Trolley tours, walking tours and museum activities.
+The city offers interesting and unique ways for kids to learn about the history and culture of Cheyenne and Wyoming, including the Botanic Gardens, Children's Village, the Cheyenne Gunslingers, historic Wild West Trolley tours, walking tours and museum activities.
 In addition, the city features a number of parks that are perfect for biking, hiking, boating and other great outdoor activities.